How Much Do You Have to Make to File Taxes?

 - If you earn less than the Standard Deduction for your filing status, you likely don't need to file a tax return.

 - Even if you don't meet the filing threshold, you may still have to file taxes if you have other types of income.
-For example, you may need to file if you earned self-employment income or income from interest or dividends.
+For example, you may need to file if you earned self-employment income or significant income from interest or dividends.

 - In most cases, if you only receive Social Security benefits, you won't need to file a tax return.